 PHASE ONE: COMMUNITY CENTER

 In 2014 land was acquired in the village of Bel-Air, and construction of the first building commenced.
 The project has been endorsed and embraced by the community.
 The initial phase of the Kissidugu vision is built on four pillars: WATER, FOOD, HEALTH CARE & CULTURE.
-This phase is currently under way and we are actively fundraising to meet our goal of $87,000 to complete this phase.
+This phase is currently under way and we are actively fundraising.
+We need a total of $87,000 to complete this phase.
 We have received donations, have finished the first health building and currently need $83,000 to finish the health and tech buildings, provide clean water filtration and catchment systems and build the initial community center building.
 We would LOVE your help!
-If you would like to see our full proposal including timelines, executive summary and budgets, please email us at email@example.com.
+If you would like to see our full proposal including timelines, executive summary and budgets, please email us at firstname.lastname@example.org.